In 2021, there were 586,334 deaths registered in England and Wales, which was a decrease of 3.6% compared with 2020 (607,922 deaths).

 Crude mortality rates are used to allow comparisons between populations of different sizes, so are a better measure to compare across time than numbers of deaths alone.
-However, crude rates do not take account of differences in the structure of populations such as the age and sex distribution (see age-standardised mortality rates).
-More information is available in the User guide to mortality statistics.Back to table of contents
+However, crude rates do not take account of differences in the structure of populations such as the age and sex distribution (see “age-standardised mortality rates” in this glossary).
+More information is available in our User guide to mortality statistics.Back to table of contents

-This publication provides information concerning mortality rates and causes of death registered in 2020, this includes deaths where COVID-19 was the underlying cause of death.
+This publication provides information concerning mortality rates and causes of death registered in 2021; this includes deaths where coronavirus (COVID-19) was the underlying cause of death.

 When interpreting these mortality statistics, please note that:

-death statistics are compiled from information supplied when deaths are certified and registered as part of civil registration, a legal requirement
+death statistics are compiled from information supplied when deaths are certified and registered as part of civil registration, which is a legal requirement

-summary figures published in the accompanying dataset include analysis of causes of death by broad disease groupings (a list of these is available in Section 10 of the User guide to mortality statistics)
+summary figures published in the accompanying dataset include analysis of causes of death by broad disease groupings (a list of these is available in Section 10 of our User guide to mortality statistics)

-More quality and methodology information on strengths, limitations, appropriate uses, and how the data were created is available in the Mortality statistics in England and Wales QMI.
+More quality and methodology information (QMI) on strengths, limitations, appropriate uses, and how the data were created is available in our Mortality statistics in England and Wales QMI.

 Our User guide to mortality statistics provides further information on data quality, legislation and procedures relating to mortality and includes a glossary of terms.
 Information on how age-standardised mortality rates (ASMRs) are calculated is also included.